How to Organize the Messiest Spots in Your House

 The laundry room

 Between the bottles of detergents and assorted cleaners, the dirty clothes waiting for their spin in the washer, the brooms and mops you’ve also shoved in there, and the clean clothes you keep meaning to put away, your laundry room can quickly become a complete mess.
 Make a dent in the mess by getting brooms and mops out of the way with a wall-mounted organizer, and deal with clothes by putting them on hangers right away.
-Keep those hangers at the ready—and totally organized—with a freestanding hanger organizer.
+Keep those hangers at the ready—and stay totally organized—with a freestanding hanger organizer.
 Now you can breathe a sigh of relief and toss in that next load of laundry.
-Just make sure to avoid these 10 laundry mistakes you didn’t even know you were making.

 Most pantries are a mess of tipped-over boxes, split-open bags, and random seasoning packets.
 Restore order with plastic holders—they are, hands-down, the best way to corral smallish clutter.
 With the little stuff contained where you can find it, stand the boxes upright and put clips on open bags.
 Don’t miss these 16 pantry organization ideas you’ll wish you knew before.

 Are your cooking essentials in a jumble?
 Here’s your new strategy: Store whatever you can vertically.
 Slide bulky platters, trays, cookie sheets, and pot lids into a divided rack.
 Everything will have its place, and it’s much easier to slide out one item then it is to unstack all of them.
-While you’re on an organizing kick, get rid of these 10 kitchen items.
+While you’re on a kitchen organizing kick, check out these tips.

 The medicine cabinet